'Most dangerous person I've ever dealt with': Lawyer feared newspaper murder suspect

 "Stalking victims never get their sense of security.
 It is never really over," McCarthy said.
 "You will always feel those eyes on you."

-And even with Ramos in jail, McCarthy said they both looked out the window for him Friday morning.
+And even with Ramos in jail, McCarthy said he looked out the window for him again on Friday morning.